srrvnn/gruve/README.md

 setup
 ----

-1) Install [Apache Tomcat](http://tomcat.apache.org/download-70.cgi), the server to run JSP files and Servlets.
+1. Install [Apache Tomcat](http://tomcat.apache.org/download-70.cgi), the server to run JSP files and Servlets.

-2) Place the folder titled 'gruve' inside source at the webapps folder of Apache Tomcat.
+2. Place the folder titled 'gruve' inside source at the webapps folder of Apache Tomcat.

-3) Give write permissions inside the ‘gruve’ folder.
+3. Give write permissions inside the ‘gruve’ folder.

-4) Enter the absolute location of the ‘gruve’ folder here:
+4. Enter the absolute location of the ‘gruve’ folder here:

-	  a.	source/gruve/WEB-INF/classes/hw/macs/gruve/Configuration.java:13
+	`source/gruve/WEB-INF/classes/hw/macs/gruve/Configuration.java:13`

-	  b.    all .bat files at source/gruve/WEB-INF/classes
+5. If on Windows, enter the absolute location of Apache Tomcat in all the .bat files at `source/gruve/WEB-INF/classes`.

-5) Windows: Run all .bat files at source/gruve/WEB-INF/classes
+6. On Windows: Run all .bat files at `source/gruve/WEB-INF/classes`

-Unix: Run all commands inside all .bat files at source/gruve/WEB-INF/classes
+   On Unix: Run all commands inside all .bat files at `source/gruve/WEB-INF/classes`

+Open source/gruve/game-index.html on your localhost.

 reports